 CSS Custom Properties give us the ability to reach into a property value and change certain parts of it.
 That's useful in a bunch of places, but in particular, it's useful in properties which don't allow us to do it any other way.

 One of the common questions about the rapid release schedules for the browsers is, "how can the developers make large-scale, high impact changes if they break everything up into small chunks?"
-Firefox 53 and Edge 15 show us how it can be done.

 CSS isn’t going anywhere.
 A lot of the projects choose to style documents in JavaScript for wrong reasons.
 This article lists common misconceptions (myths) and the existing CSS solutions to those problems.